verybadcat/CSharpMath/README.md

 Ironically enough, the first front end was iOS (CSharpMath.Ios).
 As development continued, Xamarin.Forms (CSharpMath.Forms)<!-- and Windows environments--> is now supported via SkiaSharp (CSharpMath.SkiaSharp) as of 0.1.0.

-There are a few ways to extend this to more platforms:
-(Hopefully, you would not need to touch the core typesetting engine.
-If you do, we would consider that a bug.)

-### 1. Branching off from CSharpMath (the project)

-This path would require the most effort to implement, but allows you to plug in any font library and graphics library.

-You would have to define your own [TypesettingContext](CSharpMath/FrontEnd/TypesettingContext.cs) and write an implementation of [IGraphicsContext](CSharpMath/FrontEnd/IGraphicsContext.cs).

-The TypesettingContext in turn has several components, including choosing a font.

-### 2. Forking from CSharpMath.Rendering

-As CSharpMath.Rendering provides font lookup through [the Typography library](https://github.com/LayoutFarm/Typography), you would only need to write adapter classes to connect this library to your chosen graphics library.

-You would have to implement [ICanvas](CSharpMath.Rendering/Drawing/ICanvas.cs) and feed it into the Draw method of [MathPainter](CSharpMath.Rendering/MathPainter.cs).

-### 3. Referencing CSharpMath.SkiaSharp

-You can extend this library to other SkiaSharp-supported platforms by feeding the SKCanvas given in the OnPaintSurface override of a SkiaSharp view into the Draw method of [SkiaMathPainter](CSharpMath.SkiaSharp/SkiaMathPainter.cs).

-### 4. Building on top of CSharpMath.Apple

-You can use this library on other appleOSes by making use of [AppleMathView](CSharpMaath.Apple/AppleMathView.cs).

 # Usage and Examples